MrPrimate/ddb-importer/FAQ-2024-DND.md

 ## Is this ready for primetime?

-No. Please consider the content broken, especially for 2024 characters and spells until version 6.1.0 of the D&D System.
+No. Please consider the content broken, especially for 2024 characters and spells until version 6.1.0 of DDB Importer.
 When that happens this note will disappear.

 When will that be?
 This is difficult to say, but probably mid-late October.